Orrslab/Functions/README.md

 ### Overview

-The purpose of the _ATLAS_data_analysis_main.R_ script is to automate everything you might need to for using the ATLAS data to analyze the animals’ movement.
+The purpose of the _ATLAS_data_analysis_main.R_ script is to automate everything you might need to for using the ATLAS data to analyze animals’ movement.
 This includes:
-*	Retrieving multiple data batches from the ATLAS database
+1. Retrieving multiple data batches from the ATLAS database
-*	Saving the ATLAS data into SQLite files
+2. Saving the ATLAS data into SQLite files
-*	Loading ATLAS data from SQLite files, for a faster run
+3. Loading ATLAS data from the saved SQLite files, for a faster run
-*	Applying the ‘confidence filter’ to remove outliers from the location data
+4. Applying the ‘confidence filter’ to remove outliers from the location data

 **R packages used in the script**
 The following packages are required, and will be automatically installed when using the script- **no need to install them- the installation is included in the script**

 **Documentations and comments**